Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

 Teams are expected to work collaboratively over a 6–8 week period.
 Brain Train may observe and evaluate individual contributions within teams during this period.
 Evaluation does not imply hiring or stipend commitment.

+Exceptional contributors may be invited to continue in advanced or paid initiatives when infrastructure becomes available.